saichandana46/test-frequency-analysis/README.md

   Command to create: python3 -m venv venv
   To activate: source venv/bin/activate
   To deactivate: deactivate
-- To run the app, use python3 analysis.py
+- To run the app from cmd line, locate to the folder path and type  **python3 analysis.py**
 - Then supply input text file, stopwords text file, apply settings according to the input prompt
 - Results are exported to the file